SOGMI/SOGMI.org/content/podcasts/5OWO7frIxU6kQcoO8QsQC6.md

 ---
 title: "Prophetic Words to the Church in 2016"
 slug: "prophetic-voice-213"
+keywords:
-keywords: ["prophecy to the church","prophecy","texas","united states"]
+- prophecy to the church
+- prophecy
+- texas
+- united states
-hosts: ["Cristina Sosso"]
+hosts:
+- Cristina Sosso
 showTranscript: false
 date: "2016-01-30"
 audioLink: "https://episodes.castos.com/propheticvoice/01-(23-24)-16+Prophetic+Voice+of+Our+Time+[Mixdown]+-+for+web.mp3"